mauritssilvis/darts/md/tables/quadro/Quadro_master_in_double_out.md

 In double-out games with the Quadro 240 board, the last dart can score between 2 and 50 points.
 The last two darts can reach 130 points, and 210 points can be scored with the last three.
-As long as a double or triple has been thrown, the extensive [any-in, double-out checkout tables](Quadro_any_in_double_out.md) apply to these scores.
+After a double or triple has been thrown, the extensive [any-in, double-out checkout tables](Quadro_any_in_double_out.md) apply to these scores.

 As for master-in, double-out checkouts, the following can be observed.
 Darts games commonly require players to score x01 points, where x is an integer.